vishal-m25/Obsidian/Learnings/java.md

 - If a declaration in the enclosing class is the same in the nested class then the field of the enclosing class is shadowed
 - The enclosing class variable should be accessed with **`ClassName.this.x`**

 ### Inner class
-- Declared directly inside a class block
+- Declared directly inside a class block  and outside methods
 - considered similar to fields and methods of the class.

 ### Local Classes